Hibiscus mutabilis

-Hibiscus mutabilis, also known as the Confederate rose, Dixie rosemallow, cotton rose or cotton rosemallow, is a plant long cultivated for its showy flowers.
-Originally native to southern China, it is now found on all continents except Antarctica.
+Hibiscus mutabilis, also known as the cotton rose or rosemallow', a plant long cultivated for its showy flowers.
+Originally native to southern China, where it is known as 木芙蓉, ("Mùfúróng") it is now found on all continents except Antarctica.
+It is a mallow (family Malvaceae) not a true rose (family Rosaceae).
+Alternative names in parts of the United States are Confederate rose and Dixie rosemallow.

 Description

-Confederate roses are semi-deciduous with palmately lobed leaves.
+Cotton roses are semi-deciduous with palmately lobed leaves.
 They tend to be large shrubs or treelike in zones 9 and 10, though they have a more modest shrub-like appearance more north.
 Stems and petioles feature dense stellate and glandular hairs.

 Flowers can be double or single and are 4-6 in in diameter; they open white or pink, and change to deep red by evening.
 The 'Rubra' variety has red flowers.
 Single blooming flowers are generally cup-shaped.
 Bloom season usually lasts from summer through fall.
-When it does not freeze, the Confederate rose can reach heights of 12-15 ft with a woody trunk.
+When it does not freeze, the cotton rose can reach heights of 12-15 ft with a woody trunk.
 However, a much bushier plant 5-6 ft high is more typical and provides more flowering.

 The flowers are attractive to pollinators, including the specialized bee Ptilothrix bombiformis.

 Cultivation

-Propagation by cuttings root easiest in early spring, but cuttings can be taken at almost any time.
+Propagation by root cuttings is the easiest and is done in early spring, but cuttings can be taken at almost any time.
 These plants have a very fast growth rate.
-The Confederate rose was at one time very prevalent in the area of the Confederate States of America, which is how its common name was derived.
+The cotton rose can thrive in the southern parts of the United States, leading to its association with the 1861 to 1865 secessionist movement known as the American confederacy, hence the alternative name in some areas.
 It grows nicely in full sun or partial shade, and prefers rich, well-drained soil.

 In cultivation in the UK, Hibiscus mutabilis has gained the Royal Horticultural Society's Award of Garden Merit.